austingrice/immunichain/README.rst

 Once the Big Kahuna is released, the other 5 labs will be released a week apart from each other.
 In total, 6 labs over the next 6 weeks.

+**Special Thanks**

+  - Kevin Lee: Thank you for contributing a lot of this code and the framework of Immunichain
+  - Barry Silliman: Thank you for being a great mentor and steering me in the right direction
+  - Jin VanStee: Thank you for keeping Barry and I in line.
+Also, you are great at picking restaurants
+  - Garrett Woodworth: Thank you for being the coding wizard you are.
+You resolved a lot of inhibitors thoughout this lab
+  - Kevin Breitenother: Thank you for being one of the guinea pigs to test out this lab

 **Pre-Requisites for Mac**

   - Web Browser (Chrome preferably)